 When you plan to visit or travel to home country during the next university winter break or summer vacation, be sure to check the “Before You Travel Checklist” and make an appointment with International Center at least one week before you are scheduled to leave to get your I-20 signed for travel.
 As always, International Center is available to guide you with any questions or concern you may have.
 Please come and visit Blum Union Suite 210.

 If students on F1 or J1 visa travels outside of the United States during the break, please print out the most recent I-94 card (click HERE).
 Keep a copy for your records, and bring one copy of the I-94 to International Center Office in Blum Union Room 210.
 Deadline is the first Friday during the 1st week of classes.

 The University requires any students, staff or faculty who spent time for a total of six weeks or longer outside of the United States during school break are expected to complete the TB assessment form HERE.
 Print, and submit completed form to Esry Health Center in Blum Room 203.

 If you are on an F-1 or J-1 visa, you can find answers to your immigration questions regarding working on campus or working off campus through Optional Practical Training (OPT) and Curricular Practical Training (CPT).
-You may fill out a form to request a letter from ISS that you will need to apply for a Social Security card or a driver’s license.
+You may fill out a form to request a letter from International Center that you will need to apply for a Social Security card or a driver’s license.